 Aromatherapy may be defined as the art and science of utilizing naturally extracted aromatic essences from plants to help balance, harmonize and promote the health and wellness of body, mind and spirit.
 As a holistic practice, Aromatherapy can be both a preventative approach as well as an active method to employ during acute and chronic stages of illness or disease.

 Have you ever notice how most children welcome the opportunity to “smell”?
-All you have to say is “Come smell this” and they are be your side in an instant.
+All you have to say is “Come smell this” and they are by your side in an instant.
 However, care must be taken in using essential oils with children.
-Aromatherapy for children is safe but one should be knowledgeable not only in which essential oil(s) to use, but also in the dosage amount.
-Generally, it is suggested to use one-third to one-half the adult dose, or a 1-percent dilution (five or six drops of essential oil per ounce of carrier oil), and don’t forget that citrus oils may irritate the skin.
+Aromatherapy for children is safe but one should be knowledgeable not only in which essential oil(s) to use, but also in safe dosage amounts.
 Because essential oils are highly concentrated they can irritate the skin when used in undiluted form.
 Therefore, they are normally diluted with a carrier oil for topical application, such as cold-pressed jojoba oil, cold-pressed olive oil, or unrefined coconut oil.
+Generally, it is suggested to use one-third to one-half the adult dose, or a 1-percent dilution (five or six drops of essential oil per ounce of carrier oil).
 Application on a small area of skin is always a good idea when introducing a new oil.

 - Dilute the essential oil(s) in hot water and allow the child to inhale the scent.
 Always research whether a particular essential oil is safe to be used with children (see below).